oracle-livelabs/apex/custom-auth-apex/3-implement-additional-functionality/3-implement-additional-functionality.md

 ## Introduction

 This lab does not pertain directly to custom authentication.
-Instead this lab will provide the steps to implement additional functionality that often goes hand-in-hand with authentication: the requirement to activate an account (by verifying your email) prior to logging in and the ability to reset one’s password.
+Instead, this lab will provide the steps to implement additional functionality that often goes hand-in-hand with authentication: the requirement to activate an account (by verifying your email) before logging in and the ability to reset one’s password.

 ![Account Activation and Password Reset emails](images/lab3-cover-image.png)